 While viewers might know Andrew as the guy who isn't afraid to eat (almost) anything, Bizarre Foods was created as a showcase for exploring a myriad of cultures around the world using food as a lens.
 Blending a fascination of traditions like Tokyo's hyper-masculine getemono bars with his own desire to take culinary conversations to another level, his "chef brain" collected the most flavor experiences possible as he illuminated hidden corners of our world.
 Viewers were drawn in by the wild ingredients and exotic destinations, but they stayed for the compelling stories of humanity Andrew found along the way.
 Bizarre Foods also helped transform menus and food styles across the country, changing our consumer landscape and helping to create a national atmosphere of adventurous eating.
 Restaurants like Husk in South Carolina and Animal in Los Angeles offer dishes with ingredients that were rarely found just a few short years ago.

 The success of his Travel Channel series and Andrew's background as a journalist led him seamlessly into the world of publishing.
 Giving a behind-the-scenes look at the cultures and lifestyles he found in his favorite destinations, The Bizarre Truth (Broadway, 2009), inspired readers to travel, explore and eat the unconventional.
 Andrew Zimmern's Bizarre World of Food: Brains, Bugs and Blood Sausage (Delacorte, 2011) gave younger fans a backstage look at his culinary adventures.
-The magazine-inspired Andrew Zimmern's Guide to Exceptionally Weird, Wild, Wonderful Foods: An Intrepid Eater's Digest (which Andrew describes as a "bizarre food yearbook") was released in October 2012, and appeals to uncommon food lovers of every age.
+The latest magazine-inspired release, Andrew Zimmern's Guide to Exceptionally Weird, Wild, Wonderful Foods: An Intrepid Eater's Digest (which Andrew describes as a "bizarre food yearbook"), appeals to uncommon food lovers of every age (Feiwel & Friends, 2012).